 127.0.0.1 localhost.localdomain localhost server_ip_address box.idroot.us box

 curl -s https://mailinabox.email/bootstrap.sh | sudo bash

 The script will prompt you with the introductory message in the following image.
 Press the Enter button on the keyboard:

-First question, we will be asked to enter our email address that we’ll use to login to our Mail-in-a-box control panel and use as the default email address for our server.
+The first question, we will be asked to enter the email address that we’ll use to login to our Mail-in-a-box control panel and use it as the default email address for our server.
 We can add other email addresses later.
-Once it is done, we will continue by selecting OK in the menu.
+Once it is done, we will continue by selecting OK on the menu.

 Next, we will be asked to enter the hostname for our mail server.
 As we have already set in the above step, we should be prompted with box.rosehosting.com as the default hostname.
 So, we will simply leave it as is and continue further.

 Once it is done, we will be asked to select our country where we live.
 After we have selected our country, we will need to hit enter to proceed ahead.
 This will prompt another box asking us to enter the city or region corresponding with our timezone.
 Doing this will exit the box and continue the installation process.